Ramakm/ai-hands-on/README.md

 ## Books

-As someone who loves to read books, I have found the following books to be the best for learning AI.
-Some books PDF are added some are not added.
-Will add once I get the PDFs.

-- `SQL Cookbook` by Anthony Molinaro
+Recommended reading to deepen your understanding (not included):

 - `AI Engineering` by Chip Huyen
 - `Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow` by Aurélien Géron
-- `Machine Learning With Python Cookbook` by Max Kuznetsov
 - `Deep Learning` by Ian Goodfellow, Yoshua Bengio, and Aaron Courville
-- `Pattern Recognition and Machine Learning` by Christopher Bishop
+- `The Elements of Statistical Learning` by Trevor Hastie, Robert Tibshirani, and Jerome Friedman
 - `Neural Networks and Deep Learning` by Michael Nielsen
-- `The Elements of Statistical Learning` by Trevor Hastie, Robert Tibshirani, and Jerome Friedman
-- `Pattern Recognition and Machine Learning` by Christopher Bishop
+- `SQL Cookbook` by Anthony Molinaro

 ## Learning Path